 US Army Physical Fitness Test (AFPT)

 The US Army requires new recruits and serving soldiers to undergo regular fitness assessments.
 Below is some information about the fitness requirements and standards.
-This information is presented for discussion - for up to date information see official sources.
+This information is presented for discussion and may change over time - for up-to-date information see official sources.
 See also the Candidate Fitness Assessment (CFA) used to assess candidates for the US Military Academy.

 The APFT is designed to test muscular strength/endurance and cardiovascular respiratory fitness of soldiers in the US Army.
 Army personnel are required to perform the APFT every 6 months, unless there is an injury or other reason they cannot partake in their testing.
 The APFT ensures that they are keeping themselves physically fit and in a state of physical readiness.

 There are three tests that make up the testing battery for the APFT:

 If a soldier has a permanent medical condition that keeps them from conducting the 2-mile run, an alternate event (2.5-mile walk, 800-yd swim, or 6.2-mile bike) is taken.
 There is no alternative for the other two tests.